 Many businesses are reluctant to hire those who served in the military despite the many obvious advantages.
 Some organizations feel like veterans won’t adjust to their company culture.
 Others decline to hire veterans because they are concerned about future deployment or mental health issues.

-There are still other benefits to hiring veterans.
+There are still many other benefits to hiring veterans.
 It’s a great way to prove to the world that your organization cares about its country and values what veterans bring to the table.
 Veterans also often understand the importance of trust, communication, and accountability more than the average employee.

 Veterans usually arrive with transferable skills that can help your business become more productive and profitable.
 Some people claim that you are “thanking veterans for their service” by offering them a role.
 The truth is that it may be the other way around: your organization may eventually end up thanking veterans for the value they added.